Session Replay

 If you are in the process of implementing the SDK for the 1st time, or if you choose to take this update as an opportunity to review your privacy-related implementation, ensure that you follow the Flutter Privacy section and use the Opt-in API to get the user consent, otherwise no data will be collected.

-WebView events can be collected as part of the Session Replay under the following conditions:
+WebView events can be collected as part Session Replay under the following conditions:

 • The web page implements the Web Tracking Tag.